-Notes: Make sure to start your meringue in a clean, dry bowl.
-An alternative to piping the meringue is to divide the meringue between the 4 circles, then gently spread with an offset spatula, taking care to achieve even thickness for each meringue.
+Notes: An alternative to piping the meringue is to divide the meringue between the 4 circles, then gently spread with an offset spatula, taking care to achieve even thickness for each meringue.

 - 1 1/4 cups (about 7 ounces) blanched hazelnuts, lightly toasted and cooled